-All TOs must be ready to officiate thirty (30) minutes prior to the start of the event to which they are assigned.
+All judges and Technical Panel must be ready to officiate thirty (30) minutes prior to the start of the event to which they are assigned.

-If a TO is missing prior to the start of an event, the referee shall assign a replacement.
+If a judge is missing prior to the start of an event, the referee shall assign a replacement.
 In case of competitions judged with the White System the assistant can judge the event.

-If a TO is missing after the start of an event, the referee shall temporarily replace or substitute him or her with another TO or, if necessary, with the assistant.
+If a judge is missing after the start of an event, the referee shall temporarily replace or substitute him or her with another judge or, if necessary, with the assistant.